thiagovilla/my-website/README.md

 - 🛠️ Add Disqus comments
 - 📅 (2021 Q1) Twitter feed on footer
 - 📅 (2021 Q1) LinkedIn feed on footer
-- 💡 Combine Twitter and LinkedIn feeds
+- 💡 Combine Twitter, LinkedIn, and GitHub feeds
+- 💡 GitHub activity feed on footer
+- 💡 Add "Was this helpful?" to posts

 Legend: 🛠️ working on it, 📅 scheduled, 🤔 considering, 💡 idea